 Here you can manage all the RMA requests submitted by you and your customers.
-The 'Actions' drop-down above the grid allows changing the request status individually or massively to:
+With the 'Actions' box above the grid, you can change the request status individually or massively to:

 Creating RMA Requests from the Backend

-To create a new return request, click on the 'New Request' button above the grid.
+To create a new return request, click above the grid.

 The 'New Request' page consists of several sections: